 5. Johnie McDow Sports Complex (Schertz)

-Coming from Converse, expect under 10 min without traffic — Schertz has enough nearby to make a half-day of it.
+Coming from Converse, expect under 10 min without traffic, and Schertz has plenty nearby to make a half-day of it.

 Location: 955 Community Circle, Schertz, TX

-Good to know: 7 youth baseball/softball fields, Lighting available, Covered dugouts, Shaded bleacher seating, Pre-set bases, Restrooms, Concession building.
+Good to know: Lighting available, Covered dugouts, Shaded bleacher seating, Pre-set bases, Restrooms, Concession building.

 Parent tip: Phone the City of Schertz Parks at 210-619-1000 for the league schedule and to find open practice windows.